 Only after we have received the verification will we write and upload your committee letter to the application service within 10 business days.
 The application service will release your committee letter to all the schools to which you are applying.

-The deadline to request a committee letter for the fall 2021 cycle is November 15, 2019.
+The deadline to request a committee letter for admission in the fall of 2023 cycle is November 15, 2021.

 Etiquette for requesting recommendation letters